Collections, Artifacts, and Donations

 What is a museum collection?

-The Rossland Museum & Discovery Centre collections consists of all the artifacts, records, photographs, specimens, and other items in our care.
+The Rossland Museum & Discovery Centre collections consist of all the artifacts, records, photographs, specimens, and other items in our care.
 Museums collect things for different reasons - sometimes to display or exhibit different kinds of histories, sometimes to preserve historical evidence, and sometimes as a combination of the two.

 Our Collections Storage houses all sorts of interesting items that you don’t always see on display!
 We periodically host Open Houses at the Museum - keep your eyes tuned for the next one to catch a behind-the-scenes tour.